Trente et quarante: Refait

 Un apres (i.e. thirty-one) is known as a refait; the stakes are put in prison to be left for the decision of the next deal, or if the player prefers it he can withdraw half his stake, leaving the other half for the bank.
 Assurance against a refait can be made by paying 1% on the value of the stake with a minimum of five francs.
 When thus insured against a refait the player is at liberty to withdraw his whole stake.
 It has been calculated that on an average a refait occurs once in thirty-eight coups.
-Refaits are the source of the sole house advantage in the game.
+Refaits provide all of the game's house advantage.

 After each deal the cards are pushed into a metal bowl let into the table in front of the dealer.
 When he has not enough left to complete the two rows, he remarks "les cartes passent" ('the cards pass'); they are taken from the bowl, reshuffled, and another deal begins.